Submit Financial Documentation for F-1, M-1, and Transfer I-20 Students

 “ <Sponsor’s Name> has held an account with <Financial Institution’s Name> since <date account(s) was/were opened> and has a current balance in excess of USD (refer to JCCC I-20 Budget for the minimum balance amount) in funds available for the educational sponsorship of <student’s name>.”

-Bank Statements - The financial or bank statements must be less than two months old when you submit them to JCCC.
+Bank Statements - The financial or bank statements must be less than six months old when you submit them to JCCC.

 Cost of Living for Free in the U.S. requires a form - If you live with a family member or a friend in the Kansas City area who will provide you with a place to live and meals at no cost to the you, have them complete the Room and Board Affidavit form in order to deduct the amount budgeted for room and board.